-The recommended A1C target for a person with diabetes is 7% or lower—some people remember this figure as “lucky number 7.”
-However, while your A1C number gives you and your doctor an idea of how your diabetes is being managed over time, it does not tell you about drastic drops and elevations in your day-to-day blood glucose levels during that period.
+The recommended A1c target for a person living with diabetes is 7% or lower—some people remember this figure as “lucky number 7".
+While your A1c number gives you and your doctor an idea of how your diabetes is being managed over time, it does not tell you about drastic drops and elevations in your day-to-day blood glucose levels during that period.

 How do fluctuations in my blood glucose levels affect my overall health?

-Generally, you should test your A1C no fewer than twice a year, and most medical professionals suggest testing every three months, which is the approximate lifespan of blood cells.
-Speak with your healthcare professional to determine where and how frequently you should test your A1C level.
+Generally, you should test your A1c no fewer than twice a year.
+Most healthcare professionals suggest testing every three months, which is the approximate lifespan of blood cells.
+Speak with your healthcare professional to determine where and how frequently you should test your A1c level.